tim-fan/carpet_color_classification/README.md

 This is intended for use as a component in a [carpet-based robot localisation system](https://github.com/tim-fan/carpet_localisation).

+For an overview of the broader project, see [the wiki](https://github.com/tim-fan/carpet_localisation/wiki/Carpet-Localisation).

 ![target environment](notebooks/images/roomba_on_carpet.jpg)

 **Figure:** Robot in target localisation environment, showing the four carpet colors to be classified.